 4. Wipe the lube from the chain’s surface

-Many cyclists skip it, even though this is very important.
+Many cyclists skip it, even though this is a very important step if you want to lube your bike chain properly.
 Why?
 While there’s no need for the lube on the outside of the chain links, it may attract dirt and worsen the chain performance after a while.
 For wiping the chain off the excess lube, follow the step 2 only with using some other band’s rag.